djangocon/2023.djangocon.eu/_pages/sponsors-information.md

 ## About the Event

-**Sponsorship is closed for this year**.

-DjangoCon US is not possible without your support.
+DjangoCon Europe is not possible without your support.
 The spirit of the event focuses on providing a platform for new and experiences speakers to share their stories and knowledge.

 ### Our goal is to keep ticket costs low while providing: